Jelmerro/Vieb/README.md

 # Contribute

 You can help by reporting issues and suggesting new features on the [Github issue tracker](https://github.com/Jelmerro/Vieb/issues).
-Another way to help is by supporting Jelmerro on [ko-fi](https://ko-fi.com/Jelmerro).
+Another way to help is by supporting Jelmerro on [ko-fi](https://ko-fi.com/Jelmerro) or [github](https://github.com/sponsors/Jelmerro).
 Donating is completely optional because Vieb will always be free and open source.
 If you know how to write Electron applications, you can also help by writing code.
 Check the ['help wanted' issues](https://github.com/Jelmerro/Vieb/issues?q=is%3Aissue+is%3Aopen+label%3A"help+wanted") for suggestions on what to work on.